JNRowe/jnrowe.github.io/articles/tips/Gentoo_one_liners.rst

 I’m reposting a few of those here.

-    How do I get *just the list* of packages that are installed but not in ``world``?
+    How do I get *just the list* of packages that are installed but not in :file:`world`?

-The constraint here is packages that were installed with ``--oneshot``, or manually removed from ``/var/lib/portage/world``, which means that they will no longer be updated automatically.
+The constraint here is packages that were installed with :option:`--oneshot`, or manually removed from :file:`/var/lib/portage/world`, which means that they will no longer be updated automatically.
 I often use this for packages I’m just playing with, and it appears lots of others do the same.
 While the output of ``emerge --pretend --depclean`` is all that is really needed, the question is how to get a list of just the packages.

 .. code-block:: console